Nuremberg day trip from Munich offers a day rich in history!

 Nicknamed by locals as the Bavarian Sea, the Chiemsee is the largest lake in Bavaria.
 There, visitors can partake in all kinds of activities in the fresh air while enjoying nature and the cool, crystal-clear waters.

-While the Austrian capital is a bit far to be considered in this list of day trips from Munich, Salzburg is just over the nearby border.
+While Vienna is a bit far to be considered in this list, day trip from Munich to Salzburg is easily doable.
 The thoroughly European city charms with its quaintness: narrow cobblestone shopping streets hide all manner of adventures.

 As though you need any excuse for an escape for a Munich to Salzburg day trip, the city is also a must-see for fans of The Sound of Music and Mozart, who called the city home during his early years.
 You can even visit his birth home.
-The nearby Hellbrunn Palace, a Lustschloss, is a fun visit with novelty water fountains.
+Be sure to add nearby Hellbrunn Palace, a Lustschloss, a fun spot with novelty water fountains, to your Munich to Salzburg day trip itinerary, too.

 With the Munich to Salzburg train, it’s an easy day trip that will have you eating Mozartkugeln and Sacher Torte in no time!